deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “History in the makin’, huh?”

 Six flinched.
 Hoeff had an infuriating ability to just…appear.
 Even right now, in the middle of a crowd of people, Hoeff could just sneak right up and tap Six on the shoulder.
-The man could break concrete underfoot with his weight, yet somehow move like a ghost when he wanted to.
+The squat brick of a man was an *incomprehensibly* muscular hulk who could break concrete underfoot with nothing more than his sheer weight.
+He had the strength and size to humble men beyond even *Warhorse,* yet could somehow move like a blink-quick *ghost* when he wanted to.

 And this in the most brightly obnoxious (and often obnoxiously minimal) clothing imaginable.
 He’d outdone himself today.

 Six cleared his throat and feigned coolness.
 “It certainly happens frequently, of late.”

-Hoeff chuckled without humor, and moved to his side, uncomfortably close enough to feel the body heat radiating off him like a blast furnace.
+Hoeff chuckled without humor and moved to his side, uncomfortably close enough to feel the body heat radiating off him like a blast furnace.
 “Any luck on the datin’ front?”

 “The same answer as last time: I’ve no experience, and it would be an… *unusual* woman who would remain interested after learning much about me.”